GET YOUR FREE CONSULTATION NOW:

 Should You File on Your Own or Get Help?

-One missed return, no money owed?
+One missed return with no money owed?
 You can likely handle it solo.
-However, multiple years, missing documents, or owing the IRS?
+Multiple years, missing documents, or owing the IRS?
 This is where a tax professional saves you time, mistakes, and possibly penalties.

 What If You Cannot Afford to Pay?

-Whatever your financial situation is, the IRS always has options.
+Whatever your financial situation, the IRS always has options.

 The most common is an Installment Agreement, which lets you pay your tax debt in monthly payments over time.
-It is fairly straightforward and works well if your income is steady.
+It works well if your income is steady.

 If your debt is more than you could realistically pay back, even over time, you might qualify for an Offer in Compromise (OIC).
 This is where the IRS agrees to settle your tax bill for less than you owe, but they will take a close look at your income, expenses, and assets first.